TrackSoul/GreenInHouse_PlantPot/components/backend/README.md

 This service exposes a REST API in OpenAPI format that can be browsed at `greeninhouse/openapi/spec.yml` or in the HTTP path `/api/v1/ui/` of the service.

-## Services integration

-The backend service requires an API key to ensure that only the whitelisted clients can operate through the REST API.

-Requesting clients must include their own, unique API key in the `X-ApiKey-Backend` header.

-When a request under that security schema receives a request, the key in this header is searched in the whitelisted API keys at the service configuration (in the `authorized_api_keys` entry).
-If the header is not included or the key is not in the whitelist, the request will be immediately rejected, before being further processed.

-This service also has its own API key to integrate itself with the authentication service.
-This key must be thus whitelisted in the authentication service in order to operate.

-As some operations required in the authentication service require a user session, clients using this backend must obtain and keep a valid user session token, that will be passed in the requests to this service to authenticate and authorize them.